MANAGING HAYFEVER & ALLERGIES - AN AYURVEDIC PERSPECTIVE

 As a simple anti-inflammatory and antidote for hay fever and allergies, try making this tea to drink in the morning approx. 20 minutes before breakfast.
 Take 1 teaspoon of both fresh ginger and turmeric.
 Finely grate into 1 cup of water and pour into a small saucepan.
 Add a pinch of black pepper and slowly bring to the boil until the spices are fragrant and infused.
 Slowly sip warm.

 The above mentioned strategies are not only beneficial for those suffering from hay fever and allergies, but can also be used as general management tactics for all during the Spring season.
 We also offer more targeted treatments and medicines at The Sattva Centre to manage both acute and chronic hay fever and allergy conditions.
-As always, we would love to hear from you if you have any further questions or would like to come and see us.
+As always, we would love to hear from you if you have any further questions or would like to make an appointment.

 The sole purpose of these articles is to provide information about the science of Ayurveda.
 If you have an acute or chronic health concern, please consult your chosen trained health care professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a qualified Ayurvedic Practitioner, contact The Sattva Centre directly - email@example.com